Antacid Glutathione

 An additional further complicating factor is dehydration, which could make the ratio in the body even more excessive.

-The Archives of Internal Medicine reported on excessive use of chewable antacids and the resulting side effects.
+The Archives of Internal Medicine reported on excessive use of chewable antacids and the resulting negative side effects.

 Why do you suppose these people took an overdose?
 Maybe it was not working and the thought was that more would be better.